JaredBrady/Transit-Network-Flow-Models/README.md

 The maximum-flow models show how added rail infrastructure can substantially increase downtown-bound passenger capacity.
 In the baseline network, the model routes 2,900 passengers per hour into Downtown.
 After adding rail connections, downtown-bound flow increases to 10,100 passengers per hour.

 The minimum-cost models shift the focus from capacity to efficiency.
-Under fixed passenger-demand assumptions, the multi-destination model identifies how passenger groups share the network and how corridor-capacity constraints affect routing cost.
+These models route fixed passenger-demand levels at minimum cost, helping identify how routing choices and capacity limits affect overall transportation cost.

 Sensitivity analysis identifies the connection from `MarineGranville` to `Marine41st` as a promising location for added capacity.
 A targeted route modification using this connection reduces total transportation cost from approximately **$10,826 per hour** to approximately **$10,655 per hour**, a savings of about **$170 per hour** under the same demand assumptions.